jennxf/gojek/README.md

 ### Workings, exploratory analysis is done in the jupyter notebooks in the code folder

-### Executable files for testing on new test data exist in the code folder

 - gojek.ipynb (regression methods)
 - gojek_forecast.ipynb (time series methods)